Jagbir Singh Brar: Personal life

 Brar is originally from Sri Muktsar Sahib but currently resides in Jalandhar with his family.
 He did his schooling from Muktsar and then went to Patiala for higher education.

 Political career

 Brar practiced law and later served as a BDPO before entering politics.
-He first contested and won the seat of Jalandhar cantt in 2007.
+He first contested and won the seat of Jalandhar Cantt in 2007.
 He is a member of Shiromani Akali Dal.
-He is former DCC Jalandhar rural president.
+He is a former DCC Jalandhar rural president.
 He resigned as PWRMDC Chief in 2021.
 He represented the Jalandhar Cantt Assembly Constituency of Punjab.